cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   If not specified, it defaults to the server's public key.
 See {{identities}} for information about this identity.

-These credential values are used in the `CleartextCredentials` structure as follows:
+A subset of these credential values are used in the `CleartextCredentials` structure as follows:

 ~~~
 struct {